 - In CY 2005, 287 individuals relocated to the community as part of this Initiative.
 The average daily care plan amount that was submitted for these individuals was $213 AF per day.

-- However, based on current HSRS data, the actual average daily paid waiver cost for CY 05 was $186 AF per day.
+- However, based on current Human Services Reporting System (HSRS) data, the actual average daily paid waiver cost for CY 05 was $186 AF per day.

 - What is the county's response and responsibility when they are informed by an ICF that an application has been made to the ICF by one of the county's residents?